exercism/jq/concepts/arrays/about.md

   if the result of the expression is true, then the value is returned;
   if the result is false, _nothing_ is returned -- not `null`, actually nothing.

-  To apply that to an array, combine it with `map`
+  To apply that to an array, combine it with `map`.

   ```jq
   [range(10)] | map(select(. % 2 == 0))    # => [0, 2, 4, 6, 8]
   ```

-  Alternately, apply `select` to a _stream_ and collect the results
+  Alternately, apply `select` to a _stream_ and collect the results.

   ```jq
   [range(10) | select(. % 2 == 0)]    # => [0, 2, 4, 6, 8]